Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The Normcore puck screen is cheaper, but the Bplus screen is about a half-millimeter thicker.
 That might make it a little sturdier, but I find the Normcore puck screen does the job just as effectively.

-An alternative to the watchget paper filters is to make your own with a hole punch and pour-over filters!
+Paper filters are typically made with a thicker Chemex filter.
+An alternative to buying paper filters is to make your own with a hole punch and pour-over filters!

 Tinker With Your Setup

-An espresso puck screen is either a great way to create more evenly extracted espresso or an unnecessary extra step in preparing a shot.
+An espresso puck screen and paper filter are either a great way to create more evenly extracted espresso or an unnecessary extra step in preparing a shot.
 Ultimately, it depends on your preferences.
 Learn more about dialing in espresso for some other troubleshooting tips.

 Photo of author